danialfarid/ng-file-upload/README.md

 ```

 #### <a name="s3"></a>Amazon AWS S3 Upload
+For Amazon authentication version 4 [see this comment](https://github.com/danialfarid/ng-file-upload/issues/1128#issuecomment-196203268)

 The <a href="https://angular-file-upload.appspot.com/" target="_blank">demo</a> page has an option to upload to S3.
 Here is a sample config options:
 ```js